jumdc/cheat-sheets/ai/pytorch.md

 ![Screenshot from 2023-03-13 15-06-05](https://user-images.githubusercontent.com/62952163/224727614-e9f67059-7a01-487c-ae87-3cb21fd4edfb.png)

+More precisely, it's linked with gradients.
+If all the data is positive or neg so are the gradients and thus taking more steps to converge following one direction at a time.

+Furthermore after normalization, the training set is less sensitive to small changes in weights and easier to optimize.

 ### normalization with pretrained net

 If a pre-train model is used, use the same normalization that was used for the pre-training.